jakeloggins/Clod-sketch-library/Clod Christmas Tree Tutorial.md

 ```

 For our purposes, lookup_val is the static_endpoint_id.
 How that assignment happens is covered [elsewhere](https://github.com/jakeloggins/Clod-sketch-library#custom-sketch-protocol) in the documentation.
-Anyway, the user moves the "Solid Tree Color" RGB slider, the sketch knows from the `static_endpoint_id` that it should grab the value and store it in the variable `redValue`, `greenValue`, or `blueValue`.
+Anyway the user moves the "Solid Tree Color" RGB slider, the sketch knows from the `static_endpoint_id` that it should grab the value and store it in the variable `redValue`, `greenValue`, or `blueValue`.

 Later on in the sketch, in the main loop, we use those values to set the strip color (among other things):